Baylor > Health Center > Services Available > Meningitis Vaccination

-For new students living in on-campus housing, which includes student housing facilities located on the campus of an institution of higher education, such as dormitories, sorority and fraternity houses, privately owned residence halls, and apartments, the student must use the official Texas Department of State Health Services (DSHS) form.
+New students must use the official Texas Department of State Health Services (DSHS) form.
 The DSHS form may be ordered electronically.
 It is then mailed from DSHS to the student.
 The DSHS form must be completed, notarized, and submitted to Baylor Health Services.
 It is the student's responsibility to complete the DSHS form and have it notarized.
 Information about requesting the DSHS affidavit form is available at the DSHS Immunizations School & Child-care Requirements page.
 A written request must be submitted for the affidavit via one of the following:

 Please note that the above exceptions do not apply during a disaster or public health emergency, terrorist attack, hostile military or paramilitary activity or extraordinary law enforcement emergency declared by an appropriate official or authority from the Texas Department of State health Services and is in effect for Waco/McLennan County.